okta/okta-oidc-js/packages/okta-react/README.md

 * **client_id** (required) - The OpenId Connect `client_id`
 * **redirect_uri** (required) - Where the callback handler is hosted
 * **onAuthRequired** (optional)
+* **auth** (optional) - Provide an Auth object instead of the options above.
+This is helpful when integrating `okta-react` with external libraries that need access to the tokens.

   Accepts a callback to make a decision when authentication is required.
 If this is not supplied, `okta-react` redirects to Okta.
 This callback will receive `auth` and `history` parameters.
 This is triggered when:
     1. `auth.login` is called